aforward9600/pokemonpalette/README.md

      - Fixed by allowing sleeping/frozen pkmn to use a move after haze restores them
      - on the plus size, haze now restores both opponent and user's status conditions as was intended in gen 1
   - Rest now does the following:
-     - clears the toxic bit and toxic counter
+     - also clears the toxic bit and toxic counter
-     - if burn is removed, attack is doubled to undo its stat detriment (not perfect for atk values < 4)
-     - if paralyze is removed, speed is quadrupled to undo its stat detriment (not perfect for atk values < 8)
+     - also undoes the stat-downs of burn and paralyze
   - fixed-damage moves (seismic toss, dragon rage, etc) can no longer critically hit
   - fixed-damage moves now obey type immunities
   - Transform will no longer copy the opponent's Transform move.
 It's swapped-out for Struggle